 - Mounds - Omit sliced nuts when making dough, add additional ¼ cup sweetened shredded and skip the whole nuts.

-- Almond Joy Chocolate Chip Cookies - Add 1 to 2 tablespoons of mini chips to the cookie dough.
+- Almond Joy Chocolate Chip Cookies - Add 1 to 2 tablespoons of mini chips to the cookie dough, like in healthy cookie dough recipe.
 If you don't have mini chips, then chop regular variety coarsely instead.

 - Dipped in chocolate - Skip the drizzle and dip the bottom of the cooled treat in melted chocolate and place on a parchment paper.